carlosdavila91/carlosdavila91.github.io/en/_posts/2021-01-21-linear-regression.md

 No other value in the rest of the features raises suspicion.

 Let's replace the missing values in the `n_hos_beds` with the median of the variable.
 It is just one valid approach, which I consider preferable because you do not lose information.
-Besides, there are just a few missing values.
+Besides, there are only a few missing values.

 ```r